-• Exceptions to this section of the procedure may apply to students with individual education plans and/or 504 supports.
-Please see procedures 2161SP and 2162SP for more information.
+- Exceptions to this procedure may apply to students with individual education plans and/or 504 supports.
+Please see procedures 2161SP and 2162SP for more information. - Participation in a state or federal education program, e.g. Upward Bound, does not require approval via the Equivalency of Study for First Time Credit Form.